searke/searke.github.com/_posts/2013-01-01-MethodOfFrob.md

 $$\sum \_{i=0}^{\infty } i\, a(i) \, x^{i-1}+\sum \_{i=0}^{\infty } a(i) \, x^i = 0 $$

+Combine all the summations together.
+This requires playing with the index of summation.

 $$ \sum \_{i=0}^{\infty } (i+1)\, a(i+1)\, x^{i}+\sum \_{i=0}^{\infty } a(i) \, x^i = 0 $$

 $$ \sum \_{i=0}^{\infty } ((i+1)\, a(i+1)\,+ a(i))\, x^i = 0 $$

 Each coefficient of the power series must be equal to zero because the power series is equal to zero.
-So we have for each i:
+So we have for each \\(i\\):

 $$ (i+1)\, a(i+1)\,+ a(i) = 0 $$

 Giving us the reccurence relation: $$ a(i+1) = - \frac{a(i)}{i+1} $$

-This reccurence relation is solvable.
-The formula for the ith coefficient is:
+This reccurence relation is solvable and the formula for the ith coefficient is:

 $$ a(i) = (-1)^{i-1} \frac{-a(0)}{i!} $$

-So, the function satisfying the differential equation is of the form:
+So, the function satisfying the differential equation is equal to this infinite summation:

 $$ \sum \_{i=0}^{\infty } (-1)^{i-1} \frac{-a(0)}{i!}\,x^i $$